An Immersed Interface Method for Incompressible Flows and Near Contact: Introduction

-A particularly challenging regime arises in fluid–structure interaction (FSI) problems involving thin layers of fluid between closely spaced interfaces.
-These scenarios are common in applications involving mechanical bearings, in which a thin fluid film lubricates relative motion between adjacent components.
-Resolving the dynamics in such narrow gaps is computationally expensive.
-Finite grid resolution limits the accuracy of interfacial interactions, and grid refinement quickly becomes prohibitive as the gap distance decreases.
-To address this, several studies have incorporated lubrication theory \cite{Acheson}.
+Several studies have incorporated lubrication theory \cite{Acheson} to improve accuracy in these near touching regimes.
 Fai and Rycroft \cite{FAI2018319} coupled lubrication models with the IB method, while Yacoubi et al. \cite{YACOUBI2019108919} integrated lubrication theory with an IIM by introducing analytic singular forces within the lubrication layer.
 These methods, however, have notable limitations.
 The IB-based approach is constrained by its smoothed force and velocity spreading operators, which generally reduce accuracy near immersed boundaries.
-Furthermore, the prior IIM-based approach uses cubic spline–based interface representations, which restricts its versatility compared to models that use piecewise linear elements, the standard in many engineering analyses.
+Furthermore, the prior IIM-based approach with lubrication forces uses cubic spline–based interface representations, which restricts its versatility compared to models that use piecewise linear elements, the standard in many engineering analyses.
 In addition, because these methods directly use lubrication theory, their implementations are complex and require prior knowledge of the immersed geometry's position, compared to a model which does not require an explicit lubrication model.